 Regional Transportation Planning

-In October of 2009 the RTAG began the process of updating the Regional Transportation Planning Plan for 2011.
+In October of 2009 the PROMPT began the process of updating the Regional Transportation Planning Plan for 2011.
 Surveys are again being issued to user groups, transportation providers, and health and human services providers.
 As the regional plan is updated new strategies to improve public transportation in the Panhandle will be identified.
-The Table of Contents for the 2011 Plan will be as follows to ensure a comprehensive assessment of the region’s public transportation system has been conducted.
-As these draft chapters are developed they will be posted on the PanhandleRTAG website for public review to ensure that all parties interested in the process have an opportunity to view them and provide feedback.
+The 2011 Plan was adopted by PROMPT and is now in the implementation phase.
+The full plan is available for review at the above link.

 As part of the maintenance and implementation of the Regional Transportation Planning Plan, LGS staff assists Regional Transportation Planning providers with applying and securing funds through TXDOT’s Job Access/Reverse Commute and New Freedom programs.
 These programs help to make public transportation more accessible and more cost effective to the public and employers in the region.